LuciusColt/CAIN/content/Active Personnel/Thursday/Stonewall/Defiance.md

 Release a blast of energy in a highly destructive beam.
 The beam goes in a straight line, range is equal to CAT, piercing through walls, doors, and obstructions effortlessly.
 It is extremely loud and bright.
 Roll MENTAL for its effects, only spending a burst on success.

-For every ‘6’ result you roll when using ability, this ability inflicts 1 extra slash on a tag, but you also take 1 damage, which could kill you or cause you an injury.
-This damage cannot be reduced or ignored in any way.
+For every ‘6’ result you roll when using ability, this ability inflicts 1 extra slash on a tag, but you also take 1 stress, which could kill you or cause you an injury.
+This stress cannot be reduced or ignored in any way.

 ---